Think Like Your Customer: 8 Cognitive Biases Every CEO Should Know

 - “Compared to $50,000 in consultant fees, this tool pays for itself.”

 CEO Insight: Price perception is relative.
-Control the anchor to shift what “value” looks like.
+Adjust the reference point to help people define the value.

 6. Confirmation Bias